-The Norris Health Center has several therapists who are happy to counsel trans students.
+The The Student Health and Wellness Center (SHAW) has several therapists who are happy to counsel trans students.
 You can contact them at (414) 229-4716 to make an appointment.

 The MKE LGBT Community Center has an extensive list of therapists who have experience with transgender clients.